6 Loading data

 ENDW = "labor_diff"

-)Note that the actual names of HAR data files vary according the GTAP release.
+)Note that the actual names of HAR data files vary according to the GTAP release.

 Set mappings aggregate the fine-grained regions, sectors, and endowments in the GTAP database down to the resolution required for a given model run.
 The set names used in ... depend on the data format — see the Loading and specifying sets chapter for the full list of internal mappings and instructions for supplying custom CSV mappings.